-We tested the valuation of the investment portfolio of listed equity securities by comparing the prices used by the Fund to prices reported by the Jamaica Stock Exchange.

-We tested the existence of the investment portfolio by agreeing the holdings to a custodian confirmation from Jamaica Central Securities Depository Limited.
+- Tested the valuation of the investment portfolio of listed equity securities by evaluating the prices used by the Fund against prices reported by the Jamaica Stock Exchange. - Tested the existence of the investment portfolio by comparing the holdings to the custodian confirmation from Jamaica Central Securities Depository Limited.